 In last week’s post, I shared a list of reasons an author might publish a pen

 This week, I’m looking at some of the places an author might find inspiration for their pen name.
-There are similarities between this process and deciding on a name for your characters, so I’d recommend checking out the post I did on that topic via this link for further insight.

 I suppose the best way to start this post is by breaking down my own.

 Avril Marie Aalund is what I would really call a half-pseudonym, in that only the first name is fictitious.